allpix-squared/allpix-squared/src/modules/DetectorHistogrammer/README.md

 * `granularity`: 2D integer vector defining the number of bins along the *x* and *y* axis for in-pixel maps.
 Defaults to the pixel pitch in micro meters, e.g. a detector with 100um x 100um pixels would be represented in a histogram with `100 * 100 = 10000` bins.
 * `max_cluster_charge`: Upper limit for the cluster charge histogram, defaults to `50ke`.
+* `track_resolution`: Assumed track resolution the Monte Carlo truth is smeared with.
+Expects two values for the resolution in local-x and local-y directions and defaults to `2um 2um`.
 * `matching_cut`: Required maximum matching distance between cluster position and particle position for the efficiency measurement.
 Expected two values and defaults to three times the pixel pitch in each dimension.

 ### Usage